skip to Main Content

 Executors in BC can open an estate bank account before the will has been granted probate.

 It’s no secret that estate administration involves numerous transactions, which may include paying off the deceased’s credit card debt or selling their house.
-Having an estate bank account makes it much easier to account for all the transactions relating to the estate, ensuring that none of the estate’s assets are lost or left unaccounted for.
+Having an estate bank account simplifies accounting related to the estate and ensures no assets of the estate are lost or unaccounted for.
 Using an estate bank account allows the executor to directly deposit any proceeds from the sale of estate assets directly back into the estate, simplifying the asset liquidation process.
-Further cheques written out to the deceased can be directly deposited to the estate account by the executor.
+Further, cheques written out to the deceased can be directly deposited to the estate account by the executor.
 A single estate bank account makes it much easier for an executor to account for all the assets and cash of an estate, while simplifying the distribution process when the time comes to distribute the proceeds of an estate to its beneficiaries.

 Easier to Make an Account of the Estate for the Beneficiaries

-Once the estate administration process is finished and the executor is ready to distribute the remainder of the estate to the beneficiaries, the executor must provide a comprehensive account of all the funds that went into and out of the estate.
-Beneficiaries must approve of the accuracy and detail of this report before any assets can be distributed.
+When the executor finishes the estate administration process and prepares to distribute the remainder of the estate to the beneficiaries, they must provide a comprehensive account of all the funds that entered and left the estate.
+The beneficiaries must approve the accuracy and detail of this report before the executor can distribute any assets.
 In cases where a beneficiary does not approve of the account, they can request a passing of accounts, where the executor must prove all the transactions of the estate before the courts.

 Having an estate bank account makes it very simple to account for all the transactions made.
 In the rare circumstance where the executor must prove the transactions in a passing of accounts, most bank institutions can provide a comprehensive account summary.
 The summary will be clear and exact in its description of when assets left the estate and when assets came into the estate.